opensearch-project/project-website/_posts/2025-10-29-opensearch-new-ppl-capabilities.md

 ```
 # Combines web log data with geographical IP data.
-# Which allowing you to see which countries generate the most traffic.
+# Which allows you to see which countries generate the most traffic.
 PPL> source = web_logs
   | join type=inner client_ip [source=ip_geodata]
   | stats count() as total_requests by country